Frozen-Projects/FF_PDFium/README.md

 https://github.com/FF-Projects-UE/ExtendedVars

 # RELATED PLUGINS
-1- UE_LibHaru (Creating PDF including image supports) https://github.com/FF-Projects-UE/UE_LibHaru
+1- UE_LibHaru (Use this if you want to create PDF with images.) https://github.com/FF-Projects-UE/UE_LibHaru

 # TARGET PLATFORM